Head Softball Coach: Scott Long

 Associate Head Coach: Ken Hunt

-The Salem College softball team has hired Ken Hunt as an assistant coach according to Head Coach Scott Long.
-He helped lead the Spirits to a fourth place tournament finish in their first season in the Great South.
-He also worked with a pitcher, Abby Settles (Reidsville, NC), who was placed on the Great South All-Freshman Team.
-Hunt comes to Salem after a successful coaching career at High Point Christian Academy (HPCA), where he was the head coach from 2005-2009.
+Ken Hunt helped lead the Spirits to a fourth place tournament finish in both of their first two seasons in the Great South.
+He also worked with pitchers, Allie Watkins (Locust, NC) and Abby Settles (Reidsville, NC), who both were placed on the Great South All-Freshman Team.
+Hunt came to Salem after a successful coaching career at High Point Christian Academy (HPCA), where he was the head coach from 2005-2009.
 Hunt also has spent the past twenty-five years traveling the world with his adult men's fast pitch teams.

 Hunt graduated from North Carolina State University.
 He compiled a 55-26 record at HPCA, and also initiated a junior varsity program.
 Hunt has played against teams from Mexico, Canada, and Venezuela with his softball teams.
 He is also a member the National Softball Fastpitch Coaches Association.